 Following Leon Spink’s huge upset win over Muhammad Ali in 1978, the heavyweight title belt was torn in two.
-The World Boxing Council stripped Spinks of their championship after he refused to obey their order to defend against Ken Norton.
+The World Boxing Council soon stripped Spinks of their championship after he refused to obey their order to defend against Ken Norton.
 Larry Holmes then defeated Norton for that version of the world crown, while the rival World Boxing Association recognized Spinks.
-After Ali defeated “Neon” Leon in the rematch and then retired, Spinks fought South African contender Gerrie Coetzee.
-To the shock of many, the unknown South African demolished Spinks in one round, flooring the former champion three times with his so-called “bionic” right hand.
+After Ali defeated “Neon Leon” in the rematch and then retired, Spinks fought South African contender Gerrie Coetzee.
+To the shock of many, the unknown South African demolished the former champion in one round, flooring him three times with his so-called “bionic” right hand.

 Ali retired and the WBA then matched Coetzee with top contender John Tate for their version of the championship.
 The bout took place in Pretoria, South Africa and it represented the first time a South African fought for any version of the world heavyweight title.
 Tate won a unanimous decision, but the contest raised eyebrows for one simple question: why was a championship fight taking place in a country universally reviled for its racist apartheid policies and its brutal treatment of its own citizens?
 Further, why was a black American athlete a willing participant?
 The answer, of course, was obvious: money.

 After Tate lost his title in his first defense, suffering a shocking, one-punch KO to the unheralded Mike Weaver, Bob Arum and the WBA planned a championship showdown between Weaver and Coetzee.
 This time the match would take place not in Pretoria, but in Sun City, the resort town set up to attract tourist dollars in the South African “puppet state” of Bophuthatswana.